How to Get Rid of Acne Scars Explained (7 Studies) | PIE vs. PIH

 What is Post Inflammatory Erythema (PIE)?

 Notice how the spots are red and not brown?
 That’s one of the main ways of distinguishing PIE from PIH.
 The redness you see is a result of “discrete erythematous macules.”
-In other words, damage or dilation done to capillaries (small blood vessels) near the surface of the skin resulting in cute little red spots (sarcasm).
+Or more simply put, damage or dilation done to capillaries (small blood vessels) near the surface of the skin resulting in cute little red spots (sarcasm).
 This is how I really feel about PIE:

 What causes Post Inflammatory Erythema (PIE)?